Pointe Mouillee Managed Waterfowl Hunt Area Manager's Update

 - Humphries Unit is again deeper than historical levels.
 Like last year, the east end of the unit is very deep.
-The west end, however, provides new cattail growth and depths that range from 1-4', providing good habitat for dabbling ducks and walk-in hunting opportunity.
+The west end, however, provides new cattail growth and depths that range from 1-4'.

 - Vermet Unit

-- Throughout most of the unit, depth will be 2-4'.
+- Throughout most of the unit, depth will be 2-5'.
 Cattail growth is sparse because of limited ability to control water in this unit.
-However, water from this unit was used to fill managed units and refuges, decreasing its depth from the high levels seen throughout the summer

 - Bad Creek